K7NGhost/QNX_Parser/README.md

 ## Features

-- Parses QNX6 disk image and extracts it into a folder called extracted (except longfilenames gosh darn)
+- Parses QNX6 disk images and extracts the filesystem into the export folder in the current case
-- Displays the files and directores in the tree viewer (work in progress)
+- Displays the files and directores in the tree viewer

 ## Usage